Jollywatt/typst-fletcher/src/draw.typ

 }

-/// Of all the intersection points between given cetz objects, find the one
+/// Of all the intersection points within a set of CeTZ objects, find the one
 /// which is farthest from a target point and pass it to a callback.
 ///
-/// If no intersection points are found, return the target point.
+/// If no intersection points are found, use the target point itself.
 ///
 /// - objects (cetz, none): Objects to search within for intersections.
 If
 ///  `none`, callback is immediately called with `target`.